Herlufsholm School: Fugleskydning

 Fugleskydning ("bird-shooting") in mid-August starts the new school year.
 It is a tradition dating back to the latter part of the 19th century.
 Old and new students meet at the school to shoot down a wooden bird on a pole with bows and arrows.

 Evidence of abuse

 A May 2022 TV 2 documentary revealed evidence, including testimony and video, of a culture of bullying and sexual abuse directed at young students; the documentary provoked an emotional reaction in Denmark.
 In response, Education Minister Pernille Rosenkrantz-Theil was summoned to a closed session of parliament, and the school's board sacked its principal and abolished the prefect system.
-The entire board would itself resign the following month after sanctions and strong criticism from Denmark's National Agency for Education and Quality.
-The Crown Prince Couple also announced they were withdrawing Prince Christian and Princess Isabella from the school.
+The entire board resigned the following month after sanctions and strong criticism from Denmark's National Agency for Education and Quality.
+The Danish royal family also announced that they were withdrawing Crown Prince Christian from the school.